xlwings/xlwings/docs/remote_interpreter.rst

 * the Python part (the "backend" or "server")
 * the xlwings JavaScript module (the "frontend" or "client")

-This corresponds to the classic use of xlwings except that the xlwings JavaScript module is used in place of the VBA add-in/module and that the Python backend runs on a server instead of on your local machine.
+This is no different from the classic desktop use of xlwings except that (a) the xlwings JavaScript module is used in place of the VBA add-in/module and (b) the Python backend runs on a server instead of on your local machine.

 Working with a remote Python interpreter means that you have to expose your Python functions by using a Python web framework.
 In more detail, you need to handle a POST request along these lines (the sample shows an excerpt that uses `FastAPI <https://fastapi.tiangolo.com/>`_ as the web framework, but it works accordingly with any other web framework like Django or Flask):